Lozi people

 The Lozi people, also known as Balozi, are a Bantu-speaking ethnic group native to Zambia and Zimbabwe.
 The population of the Lozi people is estimated to be 1,562,000 in all countries combined.
+They refer to their land as Bulozi or Barotseland.

 The Lozi comprise several tribes including the Bamakoma, Kwanda, Lukolwe, Bafwe, Batotela, Bayeyi, Mbowe (Mamboe), Bambukushu, Mishulundu, Muenyi (Mwenyi), Mwanga, Ndundulu and Basubia.
 Intermarriage among the tribes further strengthens their cultural bonds.

-The Lozi people are also known by various names such as the Malozi, Nyambe, Makololo, Barotse, Rotse, Rozi, Rutse, Balozi, Balobedu, and Tozvi.
-They refer to their land as Bulozi or Barotseland.

 Name

 The word "Lozi" means "plain" in the Makololo language, referring to the Barotse Floodplain of the Zambezi River, on and around which most Lozi live.
 It may also be spelled Lotse or Rotse, the spelling Lozi having originated with German missionaries in what is now Namibia.
 Mu- and Ba- are corresponding singular and plural prefixes for certain nouns in the Silozi language, so Murotse means "person of the plain" while Barotse means "people of the plain".

+The Lozi people are also known by various names such as the Malozi, Nyambe, Makololo, Barotse, Rotse, Rozi, Rutse, Balozi, Balobedu, and Tozvi.